-We depict the observed correlations between the fitted value and the response as well as the median and upper $\alpha$-quantile of the multiplier bootstrap approximation with $\alpha=10 \%$ based on $1200$ bootstrap replications in Table~\ref{tab4}.
-Even though $\hat{\mbox{corr}}_n({\mathbb{Y}}, \hat{\mathbb{Y}}^{{\rm lasso}}) = 0.8991$ and $\hat{\mbox{corr}}_n({\mathbb{Y}}, \hat{\mathbb{Y}}^{{\rm pl}}) = 0.9214$, the discoveries appear no better than the chance.
+We depict the observed correlations between the fitted value and the response as well as the median and upper $\alpha$-quantile of the multiplier bootstrap approximation with $\alpha=10 \%$ based on $1000$ bootstrap replications in Table~\ref{tab4}.
+Even though $\hat{\mbox{corr}}_n({\mathbb{Y}}, \hat{\mathbb{Y}}^{{\rm LASSO}}) = 0.8991$ and $\hat{\mbox{corr}}_n({\mathbb{Y}}, \hat{\mathbb{Y}}^{{\rm pLASSO}}) = 0.9214$, the discoveries appear to be no better than chance.
 We therefore increase $\lambda$, which decreases the size of discovered probes.
-From Table 4, only the discovery of three probes is above the chance at $\alpha = 10\%$, which are BBS1 -- Homo sapiens Bardet-Biedl syndrome 1, POLE2 -- Homo sapiens polymerase (DNA directed), epsilon 2 (p59 subunit), and TG737 -- Homo sapiens Probe hTg737 (polycystic kidney disease, autosomal recessive), transcript variant 2.
-Figure~\ref{Fig4} shows the observed correlations of the fitted values and observed values in comparison with its reference null distribution.
+From Table 4, only the discovery of three probes is above chance results at $\alpha = 10\%$.
+The three probes are BBS1 -- Homo sapiens Bardet-Biedl syndrome 1, POLE2 -- Homo sapiens polymerase (DNA directed), epsilon 2 (p59 subunit), and TG737 -- Homo sapiens Probe hTg737 (polycystic kidney disease, autosomal recessive), transcript variant 2.
+Figure~\ref{Fig4} shows the observed correlations of the fitted values and observed values compared to the reference null distribution.

-We now employ the test statistic \eqref{eq5.5} to test whether the null hypothesis \eqref{eq1.2} holds.
+We now use the test statistic \eqref{eq5.5} to test whether the null hypothesis \eqref{eq1.2} holds.
 We take $\lambda_0 =0.0674$ and compute the observed test statistic $ \hat{T}^{{\rm obs}} _{n,p} = 4.6318$.
 This corresponds to $\sqrt{n}$ times the maximum correlation presented in Figure~\ref{Fig1}.
-Using the null distribution provided by (\ref{eq4.10}), which can be estimated via the multiplier bootstrap, it yields the P-value $0.001$.
-Further, using the SCAD gives $ \hat{T}_{n,p}^{{\rm obs}} = 4.1324$ and the P-value $0.0164$.
+Using the null distribution provided by (\ref{eq4.10}), which can be estimated via the multiplier bootstrap, yields the $p$-value $0.001$.
+Further, using the SCAD gives $ \hat{T}_{n,p}^{{\rm obs}} = 4.1324$ and a $p$-value $0.0164$.
 Both calculations are based on 5000 bootstrap replications.
 Therefore, the evidence against the exogeneity assumption is very strong.
-Figure~\ref{Fig4} depicts observed test statistics relative to its null distribution.
+Figure~\ref{Fig4} depicts the observed test statistics relative to the null distribution.